-- The cardholder later disputes the transaction with their credit card issuer, forcing you to refund the purchase amount.
+- The true owner of the credit card later disputes the transaction with their credit card issuer, forcing you to refund the purchase amount.

 - You’ve now lost the merchandise to a fraudster and the payment to the cardholder.

 In order to limit situations like this, it is vital that you learn how to detect fraudulent transactions and refund them.
+Remember to trust your instincts when reviewing your eCom orders and seek additional help if you are unsure about a new customer or suspicious information.
 This article provides strategies and tips to help you and includes these topics: